YimengZhu/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to search window positions with fixed overlap rate in both horizonal and vertical direction.
-I choosed 3 different scales (96 x 96, 128 x 128, 160 x 160) for the windows to capture cars with different size in the image.
+I choosed 3 different scales (64 x 64, 96 x 96, 128 x 128) for the windows to capture cars with different size in the image.
 Because there can never be cars in the sky, so I just search the lower half area of the image to make the algorithm faster.
 The windows in the image looks like this:
 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?